sketchplugins/plugin-directory/README.md

 - [Flatten Plugin for Sketch](https://github.com/einancunlu/flatten-plugin-for-sketch), by Emin İnanç Ünlü: Flatten single or multiple layers instantly, create shared artboard styles, keep them all updated like a boss and boost your Sketch document performance.
 - [Flow Exporter](https://github.com/romannurik/Sketch-FlowExporter), by Roman Nurik: A Sketch plugin that exports prototype flows built with Sketch 49+ to HTML.
 - [Font Buddy](https://github.com/animaapp/fontbuddy), by Anima Team: Install missing fonts & free fonts directly from Sketch.
-- [Font Mixer](https://github.com/littlebusters/Sketch-Font-Mixer), by littlebusters: Plugin can apply other fonts for each character type of Text Layer.
 - [Font Packer](https://github.com/bigxixi/font-packer), by Big XiXi: A Sketch plugin to collect font files you used in your sketch file.
 - [FontFinder](https://github.com/ukn530/fontfinder), by Tatsuya Uchida: Sketch Plugin to find and select font items in a current page
 - [Fontily](https://github.com/partyka1/fontily), by partyka1: Sketch plugin for finding & replacing fonts for Sketch 3+